AsiaPonder001/Azure-Networks-and-Protocols/README.md

 - Type in dns in Wireshark
 - Open Command line as an administrator and type in the nslook up for a website (ex: nslookup www.google.com)
-- Check back to observe traffic in Wireshark
+- Check back to observe dns traffic in Wireshark

 <p>
 <img src="https://imgur.com/NQQTI7C.png " height="80%" width="80%" alt="Disk Sanitization Steps"/>